Sallivan80/MUSEICA/README.md

 MUSEICA
 =======

-project for the course of Software Engineering, Alma Mater studiorum University of Bologna (2014)
+Project for the course of Software Engineering, Alma Mater Studiorum - University of Bologna (2014).

+Prototype develop by:
+-Francesco Maria Zobel
+-Alessandro Pio Stega
+-Nicolas Montesi